Finding and installing packages#

 Searching for public packages#

 Use the search box at the top of the page to locate packages uploaded to Anaconda.org.
-There are two approaches to searching for packages efficiently:

 Refining your search results#